 Cooklang

-A markup language for writing recipes in plain text, making ingredients, cookware, and timers machine-readable while keeping files human-readable and portable.
+Cooklang is an open-source markup language for writing recipes in plain text β it makes ingredients, cookware, and timers machine-readable while keeping files human-readable and portable across any compatible app.

 Cooklang is an open-source markup language designed specifically for recipes.
-Instead of storing recipes in complex databases or proprietary formats, Cooklang lets you write them as plain text files with simple annotations — and you own every file.
+Instead of storing recipes in complex databases or proprietary formats, Cooklang lets you write them as plain text files with simple annotations β and you own every file.
 Any app that understands the Cooklang spec can parse ingredients, cookware, and timers directly from the text, enabling features like automatic shopping lists, recipe scaling, and cook mode without manual data entry.

-How Cooklang works
+How does Cooklang work?

 In Cooklang, you write recipes as natural steps and mark up three types of elements: